Best places to visit during spring in New Zealand

 Spring in New Zealand is a quintessential time of year to experience the country’s flora and fauna.
 Frolicking lambs, fields of daffodils and wildflowers fill the countryside, and cherry blossom-lined streets and roadside stalls selling spring flowers in full bloom brighten the city streets.
 The days begin to get longer and warmer, allowing more time to get out and explore the outdoors.
 The bulk of the summer tourists have yet to arrive, leaving the trails and National Parks lovely and quiet for us to appreciate the beauty of nature awakening from its winter slumber.
 Whilst summer is the most popular season to travel through New Zealand, if you talk to the locals, you’ll likely find that springtime is one of our best-kept secrets!

-There are endless incredible places to explore in New Zealand at any time of year, but these are some of our favourite spots that are at their prime during the spring season.
+There are endless incredible places to explore in New Zealand at any time of year, but these are some of our favourite spots that are at their best during the spring.

 The Lupins at Lake Tekapo